 Can Trase tell me which companies and countries are directly responsible for deforestation?

 No. Trase assesses a supply chain actor’s exposure to the reputational, legal, operational and other risks associated with deforestation.
-These risks are linked to the amount of deforestation that took place in the jurisdictions (e.g. municipalities) where a forest-risk commodity handled by the actor was produced, during a given period.
-Read the blog “Assessing deforestation risks facing supply chain actors” for more information on how Trase measures and assesses risk.
+These risks are linked to the amount of deforestation that took place in the jurisdictions (e.g. municipalities) where a forest-risk commodity handled by the company was produced, during a given period.
+Read the blog on trase.earth “How Trase links companies and commodities to deforestation risk” for more information on how Trase measures and assesses risk.

-Without information on the location of individual source farms Trase cannot provide a definitive assessment of the deforestation or other impacts that are associated with a given company.
-However, Trase provides a powerful first step in helping to filter and identify the extent to which that deforestation is likely to be linked to a given commodity, and help inform critical sourcing decisions, as well as guide the investments and monitoring protocols that are needed to make production practices more sustainable.
+Trase cannot provide a definitive assessment of the deforestation or other impacts that are associated with a given company because it does not have the details of the location of individual producing properties.
+However, Trase provides a powerful first step in helping to filter and identify the extent to which deforestation in a sourcing region is likely to be linked to a given commodity and locality, helping to inform critical sourcing decisions, as well as guide the investments and monitoring protocols that are needed to make production practices more sustainable.

 Can Trase tell me what consumer goods are deforestation-free?

-Currently Trase only maps export commodity supply chains to the first country of import.
+No. Currently Trase only maps export commodity supply chains to the first country of import.
 From there, the commodity may undergo several further steps of processing, sales and exports before it reaches the consumer market in its final form.
-Therefore further research is needed to link the commodity flows in Trase to specific consumer goods.
+Trase is currently conducting further research and data scoping to investigate the potential to link commodity flows in Trase to specific consumer goods.

 How reliable is the Trase data?

 Can I download the Trase data?